jnaidu/Developer-Portal-GitBook/managing_instances/manage_vanity_urls.md

 # Manage Vanity URLs
 some text

+## Who can perform this function?
+Any of the roles below:
+* Solution Center Administrator
+* Solution Center Company Administrator
+* Solution Center Solution Administrator
+* Solution Center Instance Administrator

 ## Update Vanity URLs for an instance
 ### Steps:
 1. On the left panel, click **Solutions**.
 A list of all the solutions for your company that have access to the solution center will be displayed.